BCCRiskAdvisory/.github/pull_request_template.md

 - [ ] PR Description filled in fully and all items considered?

 ## Documentation:
-If the answer to any of these is yes please provide links to documentation below details below.
+> <i>If the answer to any of these is yes please provide links to documentation below details below.<i/>
 - [ ] Includes new endpoint / changes to request params, required permissions, or serialized responses?
 - [ ] Includes changes to user frontend?
 - [ ] Includes changes/new core business logic that would be useful for the user to understand?